LajosPolya/tech-articles/composite-meter-registry/configuration-induced-performance-issue.md

 ![hasNext.png](attachments/hasNext.png)

-Next, I dove into the `CompositeMeterRegistry.increment` method to find out where `hasNext` was actually being called.
+Next, I dove into the `CompositeCounter.increment` method to determine where `hasNext` was actually being called.
 In Java, the enhanced for-loop is syntactic sugar for traversing through a collection using its iterator’s `hasNext` and `next` methods.

 ```java
 @Override